Noise-Induced Randomization in Regression Discontinuity Designs: A latent variable model for regression discontinuity designs

+Assumption~\ref{assu:noise} does not impose any restriction on $G$, which is a property of the studied population.
+While precise knowledge about the noise distribution $p(z \mid u)$ is a strong requirement, it enables us to obtain strong results (valid causal estimates justified via a form of effective randomization).
+In some applications, knowledge of the noise distribution may be available from test--retest data, prior modeling of item-level responses to tests, a physical model for the measurement device, biomedical knowledge, or direct control by the experimenter, e.g., in applications involving differential privacy~\citep{dwork2013algorithmica}.
+Any posited noise model should be carefully scrutinized since the credibility of the noise-induced randomization approach depends on the credibility of the noise model.

-Finally, in order to use the noise in $Z_i$ to identify treatment effects, we need for this noise to be exogenous.
-The assumption below formalizes this requirement in terms of an unconfoundedness condition following \citet{rosenbaum1983central}.
+We also require for the additional noise to be exogenous.
+We formalize this requirement in terms of an unconfoundedness condition following \citet{rosenbaum1983central}. \begin{assumption}[Exogeneity] The noise in $Z_i$ is exogenous, i.e., $\sqb{\cb{Y_i(0), \, Y_i(1)} \indep Z_i} \mid U_i$. \end{assumption}